venicegeo/jenkins/README.md

 Then create `./ci/job1.sh` and `./ci/job2.sh` in `your-venicegeo-repo`.

+And then, when Jenkins fails to automatically build your project for you, go to your project's "Webooks & Services" page on GitHub and add a new service of type "Jenkins (GitHub)".
+Set the URL to https://jenkins.devops.geointservices.io/github-webhook/.

 ## How do I make Jenkins deploy my app to CloudFoundry?

 - add `stage` to your pipeline and a `./manifest.jenkins.yml` in your repo ([more on manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)).